Fabrizio-Caruso/CROSS-LIB/README.md

 - a library with hardware-agnostic APIs for game development;
 - scripts that convert automatically compiler-agnostic graphics assets to target-specific graphics assets formats;
 - makefiles that handle the build process;
-- user-friendly scripts to manage game projects (see the subsequent sections below).
+- the "user-friendly" script `xl` to manage game projects (see the subsequent sections below).

 ### The compilers